The spectral theory of regular sequences: A natural probability measure associated with

 The aim of this section is to prove Theorem \ref{main1}.
-To do this, we attempt to mimic the ideas behind the establishment of spectral measures associated to substitution dynamical systems.
+To do this, we attempt to mimic the ideas behind the establishment of spectral measures associated with substitution dynamical systems.
 Fortunately, the generating power series of $k$-regular sequences satisfy functional equations that can be thought of as taking the place of a substitution---the generating power series of the sequences $f_i$ in \eqref{basis} are Mahler functions.
-That is, for each $i\in\{1,\ldots,d\}$ setting $F_i(z):=\sum_{{m}\geqslant 0}f_i({m}) z^{{m}}$ and ${\bf F}(z)=(F_1(z),\ldots,$ $F_d(z))^T$, we have (e.g., see Nishioka \cite[p.~153]{N1996}) that ${\bf F}(z)$ satisfies the Mahler functional equation where ${\bf B}(z):=\sum_{a=0}^{k-1}{\bf B}_a\, z^a.$ The matrix-valued function ${\bf B}(z)$ is analogous to the Fourier cocycle in the renormalisation theory of substitution and inflation systems, which carries a lot of information about features of the underlying diffraction and the spectral measures; see Bufetov and Solomyak \cite{BS2014} and Baake, G\"ahler and Ma\~nibo~\cite{BGM2019}.
+That is, for each $i\in\{1,\ldots,d\}$ setting $F_i(z):=\sum_{{m}\geqslant 0}f_i({m}) z^{{m}}$ and ${\bf F}(z)=(F_1(z),\ldots,F_d(z))^T$, we have \cite[p.~153]{N1996} that ${\bf F}(z)$ satisfies the Mahler functional equation where ${\bf B}(z):=\sum_{a=0}^{k-1}{\bf B}_a\, z^a.$ The matrix-valued function ${\bf B}(z)$ is analogous to the Fourier cocycle in the renormalisation theory of substitution and inflation systems, which carries information about features of the underlying diffraction and spectral measures; see Bufetov and Solomyak \cite{BS2014} and Baake, G\"ahler and Ma\~nibo~\cite{BGM2019}.
 Note that ${\bf B}(1)={\bf B}$; this specialisation will be discussed more below.
 Equation \eqref{MFE} shows that the functions $F_i(z)$ behave well under the Frobenius map $z\mapsto z^k$.
 The functional equation \eqref{MFE} is analogous to a substitution with repeated application mirroring the iterated composition of a substitution.
-This property is essentially what allows us to form certain cocycles (e.g., see \eqref{AmSm}) that, under the primitivity assumption above, have convergence properties which provide for the existence of the limit measures we desire.
+This property is essentially what allows us to form certain cocycles (e.g., see \eqref{AmSm}) that, under the primitivity assumption above, have convergence properties which provide for the existence of the desired limit measures.
 To achieve our goal, we require a few preliminary results.

-For $i\in\{0,\ldots, k-1\}$ let $\varSigma_i(n)$ be as defined in \eqref{eq:Sigmai} and set In Section \ref{sec:notation}, we stated that the sequences $\varSigma_i(n)$ are linearly recurrent; we prove this result as the following lemma.
+For $i\in\{0,\ldots, k-1\}$ let $\varSigma_i(n)$ be as defined in \eqref{eq:Sigmai} and set In the Introduction, we stated that the sequences $\varSigma_i(n)$ are linearly recurrent; we prove this result as the following lemma.

 \begin{lemma} If $n\geqslant 1$, then ${\bf\Sigma}(n)={\bf B}\cdot {\bf\Sigma}(n-1).$ \end{lemma}

 \begin{proof} Here we are considering the sums of each $f_i$ over all integers in the interval $[k^n,k^{n+1}-1]$.
 These are precisely all of the integers that have $n+1$ digits in their $k$-ary expansions.
 Noting that the $k$-ary expansion of a non-zero integer cannot begin with a zero, we thus have that $\varSigma_i(n)$ satisfies Thus where the second equality follows from the first by writing $n=1+(n-1)$. \end{proof}